 Handshake is an online job-search network for students.
 On- and off-campus jobs are posted through the system, with customizable Search Agents that can send students email updates based on their selected search preferences.
 Note: The purpose of Handshake is to centralize all job postings for easy access to all students.
-If you choose to advertise differently contact the Student Engagement Center to link your advertising to Handshake.
+All on-campus positions must be posted on Handshake to ensure they are accessible and visible to all students.